DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 Units may be purchased from the following sources:

-* In the US from the `DCC-EX Store <https://store.dcc-ex.com/>`_ or...
+* In the US from the `DCC-EX Store <https://store.dcc-ex.com/>`_ |EXTERNAL-LINK| or...
-* from `Smart Hobby, LLC <https://www.smarthobbyllc.com/>`_.
+* from `Smart Hobby, LLC <https://www.smarthobbyllc.com/>`_ |EXTERNAL-LINK|.
 You can also find Smart Hobby on Facebook
 * In the UK from `Chesterfield Model Making & Miniature Electronics <https://chesterfield-models.co.uk/product/semify-dcc-ex-motor-shield/>`_
-* In Europe from `Semify's Web Store <https://www.semify-eda.com/ex-motorshield8874/>`_ (based in Austria)
+* In Europe from `Semify's Web Store <https://www.semify-eda.com/ex-motorshield8874/>`_ |EXTERNAL-LINK| (based in Austria)
-* In Australia, New Zealand and South East Asia from `Millennium Engineering Pty Ltd <https://www.milleng.com.au>`_
+* In Australia, New Zealand and South East Asia from `Millennium Engineering Pty Ltd <https://www.milleng.com.au>`_ |EXTERNAL-LINK|
 * and other manufacturers licensed by DCC-EX.

 There are different options for the board such as fully assembled or in kit form where connectors and headers need to be soldered onto the board.
 Prices vary from around $34.95 to $39.90 in the US, to approximately £29.99 in the UK, €37 in Europe, and in Australia starting from $AU55.00.
 Prices typically do not include tax and shipping.

 For quantities of 10 or less per annum, you may utilise a PCB manufacturing and assembly service such as JLCPCB without licensing fees.
 A donation to DCC-EX would be appreciated, so click the DONATE button!
-The production files are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_.
+The production files are available on the `DCC-EX GitHub <https://github.com/DCC-EX/EX-Hardware/tree/main/EX-Motorshield8874>`_ |EXTERNAL-LINK|.

 Entrepreneurs wanting to use the design to offer commercial quantities to their local communities should contact Semify (service @ semify-eda.com) to arrange a bulk purchase or DCC-EX (support @ dcc-ex.com) for a license to manufacture.
 Licensing includes donating a royalty to DCC-EX per board sold.